LeoIannacone/npm2deb/README.md

 a script to make faster and easier packaging nodejs modules

 ## Requirements
-You need **npm** installed on your system:
+You need to install these dependencies on your system:
 ```
-sudo apt-get install npm
+sudo apt-get install devscripts npm python-dateutil node-github-url-from-git
 ```
 Please, take care to have defined **DEBEMAIL** (or **EMAIL**) and **DEBFULLNAME** environment variables correctly.